Our healthcare students are no longer based at Aylesbury College.

 The University of Bedfordshire

 Aylesbury town is bursting with culture, international cuisine and clubs.
 It boasts a cinema, two theatres, indoor karting facilities, galleries and regular music concerts.

 Aylesbury has excellent transport links, making it easily accessible.
 The A41 runs to the heart of the region and provides a direct link to the M40 in the west and the M25 in the east.
 Aylesbury is situated only 40 miles from London and is conveniently within an hour's drive of London Heathrow Airport and London Luton Airport.

-The University of Bedfordshire, Aylesbury campus is located at Aylesbury College, Oxford Road, Aylesbury, Buckinghamshire HP21 8PD.
+The University of Bedfordshire, Aylesbury campus is located at Stoke Mandeville Hospital.

+Car parks are available in the hospital.
 In keeping with University Policy on travel we would recommend that you car share where possible, or make use of public transport.
-If you are cycling to the campus there are cycle racks on site.